 The Optimax Market-Neutral Index was established on May 6, 2008 and therefore lacks historical performance.
 In addition, the Index Rules were not formalized until June 27, 2008 and were amended on December 2, 2008.
 For the period from and including May 6, 2008 to, but excluding, June 27, 2008, the Index was calculated using formulas that were substantially similar to the formulas set forth in the Index Rules.
 The amendments to the Index Rules adopted on December 2, 2008 had no impact on the calculation of the level of the Optimax Market-Neutral Index.
-The Optimax Calculation Agent has also retrospectively calculated the closing levels of the Optimax Market-Neutral Index did not exist before such date, all such retrospective closing levels are simulated and must be considered hypothetical and illustrative only.
-The simulated data was constructed using certain procedures that vary from the basis of certain assumptions that may not hold during future periods.
+The Optimax Calculation Agent has also retrospectively calculated the closing levels of the Optimax Market-Neutral Index prior to May 6, 2008 based on historical data.
+However, because the Optimax Market-Neutral Index did not exist before such date, all such retrospective closing levels are simulated and must be considered hypothetical and illustrative only.
+The simulated data was constructed using certain procedures that vary from the procedures used to calculate the Optimax Market-Neutral Index on a going forward basis, and on the basis of certain assumptions that may not hold during future periods.
 Although these procedures and assumptions are considered reasonable or necessary, the variations used in producing simulated historical data from those used to calculate the Optimax Market-Neutral Index going forward could produce variations in returns of indeterminate direction and magnitude.